In Vitro Fertilization (IVF)

 In vitro fertilization (IVF) is an assisted reproductive technology that begins by collecting a woman’s eggs and a man’s sperm and combining them together outside the woman’s body in a laboratory dish for fertilization.
 In vitro is Latin for “in glass” and refers to the laboratory Petri dish in which the egg and sperm are combined.
 After the eggs are fertilized and become embryos, the physician determines the best embryo(s) to transfer to the woman’s uterus.

 If IVF treatment is successful, the embryo will implant in the uterus and result in a pregnancy.
 Any remaining embryos can be frozen and stored for future use or donated to other couples.
-IVF can overcome most causes of male and female infertility.
+In vitro fertilization can overcome most causes of male and female infertility.

 - Superovulation, the process of stimulating a woman to release multiple healthy eggs, as opposed to the single egg a woman normally ovulates.